Punta Arena features 3 bedroom oceanview apartments in Punta Blanca, just 30 meters from the beach.

 Amy has traveled extensively and in 2006 she backpacked throughout Ecuador, her 23rd country visited.
 In June of 2007 she decided to permanently move to Ecuador living first in Quito, then moving to the coastal town of Montañita and finally settling in Salinas a year later.

-Amy started her Ecuadorian real estate career managing private residences and then became the Administrator of several Salinas condominium buildings.
+Amy started her Ecuadorian real estate career in 2008 managing private residences and then became the Administrator of several Salinas condominium buildings.

-She holds Ecuadorian real estate license #166-G and is a member of the Guayaquil Real Estate Association.
+She was the first foreigner to obtain the Ecuadorian real estate license (#166-G) and is a member of the Guayaquil Real Estate Association.